echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/folate.md

 # Vitamin B9 (Folate)
-Folate is an essential water-soluble nutrient, hence, it cannot be stored and is easly eliminated from the body.
+Folate is an essential water-soluble nutrient, hence, it cannot be stored and is easly eliminated from the body through urine or perspiration.

 ## Primay goals
 - __Amino acid metabolism__;